 |VOCAL COACH /||

 |PREVIEWS||7pm Fri 25 Feb, 7pm Sat 26 Feb, 7pm Mon 28 Feb, 7pm Tue 1 Mar|

 The Malthouse, 113 Sturt St, Southbank 3006Get directions

 TrainAny train to Flinders Street, then a 12-minute stroll through Melbourne’s sparkling Arts Precinct.

 TramThe No. 1 South Melbourne tram goes right past our door.
 Get off at Stop 18.
 Any tram down St Kilda Road—jump off at Grant Street, Stop 17 and take a 3-minute walk.

-This production contains drug use, and occasional coarse language.
+This production contains drug use and occasional coarse language.
 For the full list of content warnings, see here.